featbit/featbit-dotnet-sdk/README.md

 - JsonVariation/JsonVariationDetail (in consideration)

 > **Note**
-> Since the current version does not have native support for retrieving JSON variations, you can utilize
-> the `StringVariation` method as an alternative to obtain the JSON string.
+> Since the current version does not have native support for retrieving JSON variations, you can use the `StringVariation` method as an alternative to get the JSON string.

 Variation calls take the feature flag key, a FbUser, and a default value.
 If any error makes it impossible to evaluate the flag (for instance, the feature flag key does not match any existing flag), default value is returned.